 To find this kind of information, you will have to do a search for their driving record.

 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Was your search online or did you have to call the Lincoln County courthouse? was the information you recieved correct?
+Was your search online or did you have to call the Lincoln County courthouse?
+Was the information you received correct?
 There are plenty of reasons that folks look up criminal backgrounds and records, and your account could make it easier for others.

 Click here to share your story